1800Chaplain – caring always

-1800CHAPLAIN will be an Australia wide service that will provide a safe and confidential forum that takes a holistic view of the person’s emotions, stressors and moral dilemmas, where they need not shy away from deeper questions about their faith and sense of purpose.
+A safe and confidential forum that takes a holistic view of the person’s emotions, stressors, challenges and moral dilemmas, where they need not shy away from deeper questions about their life, their relationships, their faith or their sense of purpose.

-Their training enables Chaplaincy Australia’s network of Chaplains to connect with the person for a friendly chat to discuss life’s everyday challenges.
+This training coupled with specific 1800Chaplain training prepares the call-team to connect with the person for a friendly chat to discuss life’s everyday challenges.
 This after-hours and on-call service will fill a growing hunger for preventative pastoral care.
-By providing this point of difference, these resources will take pressure off the suicidal end of help lines.
+By providing this point of difference, these resources will take pressure off the lifesaving crisis help lines.

 How do I become involved